LASER-WOLF/roguelike/README.md

 # Roguelike

-A simple roguelike prototype made with the C# programming language.
+A roguelike made with the C# programming language.

 > [!TIP]
 > See [NOTES.txt](NOTES.txt) for more info.